pim97/similarweb-scraper/README.md

 ## Description

-ProBot is a highly customizable multipurpose bot for Discord servers.
-It offers features like customizable welcome images, advanced auto-moderation, auto-responses, anti-raid protection, multilingual support, and more.
-With a 99.99% uptime, ProBot ensures a stable presence.
-It also provides a leveling system, moderation commands, and self-assignable roles.
-Join the 8.8 million servers using ProBot and enhance your Discord server experience.
+Scrappey.com Scraper is a powerful tool for extracting data from SimilarWeb.com.
+It allows you to scrape various website metrics such as traffic data, audience insights, referral sources, and more.
+By leveraging the scraping capabilities, you can gather valuable information about your competitors, analyze market trends, and make informed business decisions.

 ## Installation

-1. Clone the repository: `git clone https://github.com/pim97/probot.io-daily-claimer.git`
+1. Clone the repository: `git clone https://github.com/pim97/similarweb-scraper.git`
 2. Install the dependencies: `npm install`

 ## Usage

 1. Replace the following details with your own details in the script file (`script.js`):
-   - SCRAPPEY_API_KEY: Your Scrappey API key
+   - SCRAPPEY_API_KEY: Your Scrappey.com API key
-   - AUTHORIZATION_HEADER_KEY: Your authorization header key from probot.io
+   - PROXY: Your proxy information (if applicable, can be left empty, scrappey will set a residential IP)
-   - CAPSOLVER_API_KEY: Your CapSolver API key
+2. Update the script to specify the target website or list of websites you want to scrape.
-   - PROXY: Your proxy information
+3. Customize the scraping parameters according to your requirements, such as the metrics to extract, time range, etc.
-2. Run the script: `node script.js`
+4. Run the script: `node script.js`

 ## Contributing